 FNAB(LOCAL) - STUDENT EXPRESSION: USE OF SCHOOL FACILITIES FOR NONSCHOOL PURPOSES

-For purposes of the Equal Access Act, the District has established a limited open forum for secondary school students enrolled in the District.
-Each District secondary school campus shall offer an opportunity for noncurriculum-related student groups to meet on school premises during noninstructional time.
+For purposes of the Equal Access Act, the District has established a limited open forum for elementary and secondary school students enrolled in the District.
+Each District campus shall offer an opportunity for noncurriculum-related student groups to meet on school premises during noninstructional time.

 Noncurriculum-related student groups shall not be sponsored by the District and shall in no way imply to students or to the public that they are school-sponsored.
 All letterheads, flyers, posters, or other communications that identify the group shall contain a disclaimer of such sponsorship.

 District personnel shall not promote, lead, or participate in the meetings of noncurriculum-related student groups.

 [For student activities sponsored by the District and having subject matter and purposes directly related to the school's curriculum, see FM]